 It has a slew of regulars that know exactly what they want but also newcomers that ask several questions and request guacamole.
 (There is no guac but they do offer sliced avocado as a side).
 The employees are extremely nice and helpful though we recommend giving them a rough sense of what you want.
 If there’s a long line and you’re taking your time ordering — the customers and employees won’t have the patience.
 The two menus on either wall are mostly self-explanatory — so do consult.

-It’s quite the different dining experience — it’s fast-authentic, no frills.
+It’s quite a different dining experience — it’s fast-authentic, no-frills.
 Through the order window you can see the magic in the kitchen — and most importantly — the glorious al pastor on a spit.

 The tacos are of the traditional variety you would find from carts on the streets of Mexico.
 Just juicy meat cradled on a small fresh tortilla, topped with diced onion and cilantro.
 It comes accompanied by cucumber, radish, a slice of lime and a side of hot red salsa.
 The meats offered are pollo, chorizo, asada and carnitas — and one taco will put you back just $1.62.
 If it’s a nice day and you can sit on the patio — you may want to try the camaron (shrimp) tacos which comes with two for just $4.63.